Dioptas/Dioptas/docs/source/introduction.rst

 The Calibration module enables you to calibrate the detector geometry.
-Within the Mask module you can select regions you want to exclude from the image integration and the Integration module is the heart for data exploration.
+Within the Mask module you can select regions you want to exclude from the image integration and the Integration module is the heart of Dioptas, where you will spend most time for data exploration.
-It shows both, the image and integrated spectra.
-One can overlay different spectra and show line position of phases.
+It shows both, the image and integrated pattern, and one can overlay different pattern and show line position of phases.

 .. figure:: images/integration_view_modules.png
     :align: center
-    :width: 800 px
+    :width: 750 px

     Location of module selectors.

-Mouse Interaction in Image Views and Pattern Views
+Mouse Interaction in the Image and Pattern Widgets
 --------------------------------------------------

+The basis for data exploration in are the image and pattern widgets available in all 3 modules.
+The interaction with these widgets is tried to be as intuitive as possible, without extra need of different selection modes.
+All widgets support to following mouse commands:

 - *Left Click:*
     Action depends on the module you are in.